oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 ### Methods
 C# — WebGL — HTML — CSS — JS
-This includes the coding languages, coding frameworks or libraries, and any platforms or webtools for example.

 ### Results
 My result is combining my transcoded models into a video game about the Cold War.